Fully coupled functional equations for the quark sector of QCD: Introduction

 A central ingredient of the system of equations considered in this work is the gluon propagator, entering both in the gap equation and the SDE for the quark-gluon vertex.
 The gluon propagator obeys its own SDE~\cite{Roberts:1994dr, Alkofer:2000wg, Maris:2003vk, Fischer:2006ub, Binosi:2009qm, Huber:2018ned}, which depends on the quark propagator and further correlation functions, a fact that leads to a proliferation of coupled equations.
 Even though the complete treatment of such as extended system has already been implemented for $N_f=2$ flavour QCD~\cite{Mitter:2014wpa, Cyrol:2017ewj}, in the present work we prefer to maintain the focus on the novel features of our approach rather than be sidetracked by a technically exhaustive analysis.
-To that end, we treat the gluon propagator as an external ingredient: within our most elaborate and trustworthy approximation, we consider a renormalisation point at large, perturbative, momenta with $\mu=40$\,GeV, and use the SDE data for the gluon propagator from~\cite{Gao:2020qsj, Gao:2020fbl} as external input.
+To that end, we treat the gluon propagator as an external ingredient: within our most elaborate and trustworthy approximation, we consider a renormalization point at large, perturbative, momenta with $\mu=40$\,GeV, and use the SDE data for the gluon propagator from~\cite{Gao:2020qsj, Gao:2020fbl} as external input.
 These SDE data are based on the fRG two-flavour computation of~\cite{Cyrol:2017qkl}, as are the gluon data of~\cite{Fu:2019hdw}, which are also used as input, for the purpose of estimating our systematic error.
-Finally, we also consider gluon data from $N_f=2+1$ lattice simulations~\cite{Boucaud:2018xup, Zafeiropoulos:2019flq, Aguilar:2019uob}, and a renormalisation point of $\mu=4.3$\,GeV for comparison.
+Finally, we also consider gluon data from $N_f=2+1$ lattice simulations~\cite{Boucaud:2018xup, Zafeiropoulos:2019flq, Aguilar:2019uob}, and a renormalization point of $\mu=4.3$\,GeV for comparison.
 While the lattice data offer the smallest systematic error, their momentum range is only $p\lesssim 5$\,GeV.
 As we will see, all the different inputs lead to quantitatively compatible results.

-Note also that the gluon propagator is rather insensitive to the details of the quark dynamics, such as, for example, the value of the current quark mass, see \eg~\cite{Cyrol:2017ewj}.
+Note also that the gluon propagator is rather insensitive to the details of the quark dynamics, within the range of pion and current quark masses considered here; for a detailed evaluation in the two-flavour case and pion masses in the range $m_\pi \approx 0 - 300$\,MeV~\cite{Cyrol:2017ewj}.
+To be sure, this property does not persist when additional families of active quarks are added to the theory, since, in this case, one implements effectively a transition from infinite to finite quark masses.
+In fact, as has been clearly established in the analysis of~\cite{Ayala:2012pb}, the sequential inclusion of quark families affects the quantitative behaviour of the gluon propagator, markedly suppressing its infrared support.